Predict-and-recompute conjugate gradient variants: Rounding error analysis

 Hence, the amount by which the updated residuals in \PRCG fail to satisfy \cref{eqn:lanczos} depends only on local rounding errors, which was also observed for \HSCG and \CGCG in \cite{greenbaum_liu_chen_19}.
-This provides some indication for why the rate of convergence of \PRCG tends to be similar to these variants.
+While \( \| \vec{r}_{k-1} \| \) may become quite small, we note that \( \vec{f}_k \) consists of roundoff errors made in iterations \( k-1 \) and \( k-2 \) and corresponds to vectors which are of comparable size to \( \vec{r}_{k-1} \); i.e., it is reasonable to assume that the ratio of the norms of these vectors to \( \vec{r}_{k-1} \) will be much less than \( 1/\epsilon \).
+Based on this heuristic, \( \vec{f}_k / \| \vec{r}_{k-1} \| \) can be expected to stay small, which provides some indication for why the rate of convergence of \PRCG tends to be similar to \HSCG and \CGCG.